OXID-eSales/vat-tbe-services-documentation/intro.rst

 With the :productname:`OXID eShop eVAT` module, integrate the taxation of telecommunication, broadcasting, television and electronically provided services into your OXID eShop.

+For this purpose :productname:`OXID eShop eVAT` determines the customer location using the :emphasis:`billing address` of the customer and calculates the respective VAT accordingly.

 Legal basis
 -----------